lawlesst/karma2vivo/README.md

 ## Installation

-`This is also a work in progress.
-This will require some fiddling on your end to get this right.`
+***This is first pass at installation instructions.
+This will probably require some troubleshooting and modifications to install.****

 * install [Karma](https://github.com/usc-isi-i2/Web-Karma/wiki/Installation%3A-Source-Code)